Summary

 - HIV during pregnancy and childbirth

-- HIV and planning a family
+- HIV and family planning

-- Concerns HIV-positive mothers may have
+- Concerns women with HIV may have

 - Telling health professionals about your HIV status